Brightline West: Rolling stock

 The Horseheads facility, which opened in late 2024, will serve as Siemens Mobility's North American high-speed rail assembly hub, producing Brightline West's carshells, final train integration, and testing before delivery to Nevada for commissioning.
-Siemens has indicated that the first completed trainset is expected to roll out by late 2027, allowing for testing and certifaction ahead of the planned 2029 service launch.
+Siemens has indicated that the first completed trainset is expected to roll out by late 2027, allowing for testing and certification ahead of the planned 2029 service launch.

 Impacts

 Oak View Group plans a 20,000-seat arena on a 25 acre site adjacent to the Las Vegas station.
 This project is part of a larger 66 acre development envisioned as a sports and entertainment district.
 According to Tim Leiweke, CEO of Oak View Group, this is a prime location for future growth in Las Vegas' gaming and entertainment corridor.

 PCM Railone AG announced in June 2024 that they would build a production facility for concrete ties and open a North American headquarters in North Las Vegas.